abcd-j/data-catalog/docs/source/instructions.rst

 ---------

 .. important::
-    For help with generating automatic filelists for your dataset, please contact the ABCD-J support team at ``t.heunis@fz-juelich.de``.
+    For help with generating automatic filelists for your dataset, please see the secion: :doc:`for_maintainers`.
+For further assistance, contact the ABCD-J support team at ``t.heunis@fz-juelich.de``.

 This category lists one or more files that form part of the dataset.